timothymtorres/gh-pages-blog/_posts/2017-11-11-Bitmasking-with-bitflags.md

 ---
 layout: post
 title: Bitmasking with bitflags
-subtitle: The foribidden art of compressing your code into itty-bitty pieces.
+subtitle: The forbidden art of compressing your code into itty-bitty pieces.
 Microscope not included! category : Advanced tags :
   - optimize